Logitech’s MX Ergo made me a trackball convert

 Some geeks of my vintage have a nostalgic fondness for trackballs, but I never managed to form such an association.
 Instead, I’ve been pretty much a dedicated mouse user since the mouse first became an option.
 But Logitech’s MX Ergo wireless trackball has changed all that – and I’m not sure I’ll ever go back.

-The new trackball has some highlight features including a load of customizable buttons, as well as a hinged magnetic integrated stand that allows you to adjust the angle between 0 and 20 degrees depending on what fees more comfortable.
+The new trackball has some highlight features including a load of customizable buttons, as well as a hinged magnetic integrated stand that allows you to adjust the angle between 0 and 20 degrees depending on what feels more comfortable.
 There’s also a precision mode you can trigger with a single click when you want to be more granular with your pointing action, and it supports use across multiple computers using Logitech’s new Flow feature.

 The fancy extras are great to have, but the bottom line is that this is just a terrific user interface device for general purpose computing.
 It’ll definitely take some adjusting if you’re new to trackballs, or left them behind long ago, but I found it remarkably easy to get the hang of it, even when using it across my expansive three monitor setup.